 Hans van Schille, dedication in the Album amicorum of Johannes Vivianus, 17 July 1577.
 The Hague, Royal Library.

-She is currently at work on her next monograph provisionally titled Erasmology: Art and Self in the European Renaissance, as well as articles on Bruegel’s representations of corporeal punishment, ‘accoutrementality’ in the work of Dutch women artists, Constantijn Huygens' tandem interest in urban infrastructure and malacology, and the colonial politics of illusionistic painting in the seventeenth-century English interior.
-As a side project, she is also working on a history of birds in art, ranging from featherwork to scientific illustration.
+Bass is working on a new monograph about Erasmus and the visual arts in the sixteenth century, as well as articles on Bruegel’s representations of corporeal punishment, ‘accoutrementality’ in the work of Dutch women artists, Constantijn Huygens' tandem interest in urban infrastructure and malacology, and the colonial politics of illusionistic painting in the seventeenth-century English interior.
+As a side project, she is working on a history of birds in art, ranging from featherwork to scientific illustration.
+With Freyda Spira, she is also co-curating an exhibition on Albrecht Dürer and the book that will open at the Yale University Art Gallery in the fall of 2028.

 Books in Progress